First Steps to Becoming a Fire Chief

 Firefighting has always been a staple of respect in American communities.
-Following the 9/11 attacks, 90% of Americans rated firefighter professionals as “high” or “very high” in regard to honesty and integrity.
-The heroic actions of our first responders that day have contributed to heightened awareness of the profession with a reported 76% of Americans who now view firefighting as a prestigious profession.
+Following the 9/11 attacks, 90% of Americans1 rated firefighter professionals as “high” or “very high” in regard to honesty and integrity.
+The heroic actions of our first responders that day have contributed to heightened awareness of the profession with a reported 76% of Americans2 who now view firefighting as a prestigious profession.

 1. Be Involved and Volunteer in the Community

 Volunteering gives you, the firefighter, hands-on experience in the local community and as a bonus, enhances your resume.
 Allowing you to develop community connections, gain first-hand knowledge of available community resources, and identify local needs.
 These connections and knowledge cannot be underestimated as leadership positions involve extensive interaction with people.
 Volunteering for tasks around the station, too, demonstrates an ability to lead by example.

 Keep in mind that true leadership is leading by example, and no job is too menial.
 A Fire Chief is respected for personal character and behavior, above and beyond the position held.

 2. Promote through Experience and Evaluation